E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Discussion

 \section{Discussion}

-In this paper, we introduced \textit{e-valuator}, a method to improve any step-by-step agent verifier model using sequential hypothesis testing.
+In this paper, we introduced \textit{e-valuator}, a method to improve any agent verifier model using sequential hypothesis testing.
 We convert the problem of detecting whether a trajectory is ``successful" or not into a hypothesis testing problem, where we distinguish between verifier scores generated from the ``successful" versus the ``unsuccessful" distribution.
-Although \textit{e-valuator} requires evaluating density ratios at each step in an agent's trajectory, we empirically find that learned density ratios provide ample power and sufficient false alarm controls.
+We introduce a PAC procedure to control the false alarm rate even with estimated density ratios.

-There are several promising future directions to this work.
-First, one can relax certain assumptions to avoid estimating the \textit{full} joint density at each time $t$, such as assuming the verifier scores are i.i.d. at each step, or perhaps that the score at any given step depends at most on the scores from the last $k$ steps.
-If one assumes the scores are i.i.d., one could use universal inference algorithms \citep{wasserman2020universal} to provide exact guarantees even with empirical (and noisy) estimates of the true density ratio.
-Second, although we explored a potential test-time scaling application, one could use \textit{e-valuator} for more nuanced scaling strategies, such as resampling or restarting bad trajectories.
-Some of these strategies may break the \textit{e-valuator} assumptions, and it would be important to ameliorate the method accordingly.
-Finally, \textit{e-valuator} can be extended to more complex agentic systems, such as multi-agent settings.
+There are promising directions for future work.
+First, one can relax certain assumptions to avoid estimating the \textit{full} joint density at each time $t$, such as assuming the verifier scores are i.i.d. across steps, which would allow universal inference algorithms \citep{wasserman2020universal} to construct exact e-processes from estimated density ratios.
+Second, one could use \textit{e-valuator} for more nuanced test-time scaling strategies than the ones explored here, such as resampling bad trajectories.
+Finally, \textit{e-valuator} can be used for other applications, such as early detection of unsafe or harmful trajectories.